larpo1/lavanda-website/src/pages/blog/2020-04-14-lavanda-at-the-short-stay-show.md

   <p><strong>What Happened on the Day?</strong></p>

   <p><span style="font-weight: 400;">Lavanda were amongst the 100+ exhibitors there on the day.
 Within the venue, there were 5 stages, hosting over 100 speakers - ranging from founders of short-term rental businesses, to experienced marketeers.
-With 2,000 registered visitors, it was a valuable day, full of networking and knowledge sharing.</span></p>
+With 2,000 registered visitors, it was a valuable day full of networking and knowledge sharing.</span></p>

   <p>&nbsp;</p>